Are you looking to know what they are exactly? This article will explain the symptoms, causes, and treatments of this condition.

 What should you know about atypical lymphocytes?

-In general, these types of diseases are caused by cells that involve sexually transmitted diseases or cancer.
+These types of diseases are caused by cells that involve sexually transmitted diseases or cancer.
 However, the reactive lymphocytes do not depend on them and have different causes.

 - Allergy to treatments